finos/common-domain-model/documentation/source/documentation.rst

 * Identify some of the key terms of a governing legal agreement such as the agreement identifier, the publisher, the document vintage, and the agreement date.
 * Or, reference the entire legal agreement that is electronically represented in the CDM through a reference key into the agreement instance.

 .. note:: The ``DocumentationIdentification`` attribute is used to map related agreement terms that are embedded as part of a transaction message converted from another model structure, such as FpML.
-For example, this attribute may reference an ISDA Master Agreement, which are not modelled or mapped in the CDM ``LegalAgreement`` data type.
+For example, this attribute may reference an ISDA Master Agreement, which is not modelled or mapped in the CDM ``LegalAgreement`` data type.

 Umbrella Agreement
 """""""""""""""""